TheGreyGhost/MinecraftByExample/README.md

  - MBE for Forge 1.12.2: [1-12-2final][version1-12-2]
  - MBE for Forge 1.14.4: [1-14-4partial][version1-14-4] (partially updated only)

-If you are updating from previous forge versions, you will probably find [this link][versionupdates] very helpful.
+If you are updating from previous forge versions, you will probably find [this link][versionupdates] and [this link][versionupdates1-15]very helpful.
 For better or for worse, MCP decided to rename a very large number of classes (eg all Blocks Blockxxx --> xxxxBlock, etc) so this might save you a stack of time.
 If you use IntelliJ, you might find these [xml mapping files][mapfiles] useful too